 The company's current products are based on StorageCraft's 2003 merger with ShadowStor.
 ShadowProtect 2.0 was launched in 2005 and version 3.0 followed in 2008.
 ShadowProtect performs bare-metal restores of physical and virtual server images, including application and operating system state information, which allows snapshot images to be restored to dissimilar hardware.

-near-continuous data protection (CDP), allowing snapshots to be scheduled down to 15 minute intervals.
+The product is also performs near-continuous data protection (CDP), allowing snapshots to be scheduled down to 15 minute intervals.
 It performs a full backup once, and then tracks incremental changes to the original image using a separate software module called ShadowProtect Image Manager.
 ShadowProtect Image Manager can also be used to "crush" incremental images into periodic updates to the full to create daily, weekly, monthly or yearly images of the protected host.

 ShadowProtect 4.0 has the ability to resume operations after an interruption and boot virtual machines from backup images.
 The new VirtualBoot feature will allow customers boot up an Oracle Corp.
 Sun Microsystems VirtualBox virtual machine to assess snapshot images, spin up machines for test/development purposes, or to test restorability.
 This feature has some similarities to a new software utility coming from vendor Veeam Software for VMware environments called SureBackup, scheduled for June release.